 Q: I'm new to yoga.
 What class should I take?

 A: This is tricky.
 Being new to yoga does not necessarily mean you need a class labeled "beginner."
 We advise new practitioners to ask themselves what they want from a yoga class.
 Each class has a detailed description and will help you determine what practice you are needing or wanting.

 Q: What should I bring to class?

 A: Bring a yoga mat if you have one.
-We also rent Yoga mats for $2.
-Bring water or you can purchase a bottle of water for $1.
+We do have gently used mats that you can also borrow from the studio.
+Bring a reusable water bottle.
 All other props and hand towels are provided, however, we do not rent mat towels for heated classes.
 Besides that, bring yourself, a good attitude, and an open mind.
 (Honestly, we don't care if you bring a bad attitude and any state of mind.
 Just show up.)

 Q: What should I wear to class: